-- Do Not Make Assumptions – One of the main learning from our offsite workshop was how to clear any assumptions you have about something or someone.
-You will not believe how relieving this is, once you try it.
-Basically, whenever you have a certain assumption about someone, for example your office colleague whom you think is treating you badly or with superiority, instead of feeding that assumption with thoughts and gossip or expectations, go sit with that person and ask their permission to clear the assumptions you have about them.
-Of course, you need to be ready and accepting to whatever comes out of this, be it that they confirm your assumption that it is true or tell you that it is not true they set the record straight for you.
-You need to know what will your reaction and behavior be once that assumption is cleared.
-The point is, never assume, and always seek to clear any assumptions you get.
+- Do Not Make Assumptions – One of the main lessons from our offsite workshop was how to clear any assumptions about something or someone.
+You will not believe how relieving this is once you try it.
+Basically, whenever you have a certain assumption about someone, for example, your office colleague whom you think is mistreating you or being condescending, instead of feeding that assumption with thoughts and gossip or expectations, sit with that person and ask their permission to clarify the assumptions you have about them.
+Of course, you need to be ready and accept whatever comes out.
+Whether they confirm your belief that it is accurate or tell you it is not valid, they set the record straight for you.
+You need to know what your reaction and behavior will be once that assumption is cleared.
+The point is, never assume, and always seek to clarify any assumptions you get.

 In many cases, it is easier to assume and just live with it than to confront others and face the outcome.
 However, that will only worsen matters because the assumptions fall under the same category as the first agreement, communication.
 When we assume, we choose not to communicate with the other person and just rely on our thoughts, no matter how wrong or off-track they may be.